Can you provide details of the planning process?

 Irish Water has made a Compulsory Purchase Order (CPO) in respect of the land, permanent wayleaves, temporary working areas and rights of way required to facilitate the Greater Dublin Drainage project.

 On 13 November 2019, An Bord Pleanála granted the Compulsory Purchase Order for the GDD project.
 Please click here to view the Compulsory Purchase Order decision.

 If GDD is granted planning consent, what is the expected timeline for construction?

-Subject to planning consent, construction of the GDD wastewater treatment plant and associated orbital sewer, marine outfall and pumping station is estimated to take three years and will begin, at the earliest, in 2022.
+Construction of the GDD wastewater treatment plant and associated orbital sewer, marine outfall and pumping station is estimated to take three years and will begin, at the earliest, in 2022.

-The new GDD facility is expected to be operational by 2026 when additional wastewater treatment in the greater Dublin area will be needed.
+Following a period of testing, the new GDD facility is expected to be operational by 2026 when additional wastewater treatment in the greater Dublin area will be needed.

 Is the GDD project linked to the upgrade works in Ringsend wastewater treatment plant?

-We are working to ensure that the wastewater generated every day in our homes, schools and workplaces continues to receive the proper treatment – supporting the sustainable growth of our communities and protecting our environment.
+Irish Water is working to ensure that the wastewater generated every day in our homes, schools and workplaces continues to receive the proper treatment – supporting the sustainable growth of our communities and protecting our environment.

 Will community benefit form part of the GDD project?